YaoLab-Bioinfo/shinyChromosome/In_Data_Format.md

 Chr01	49604	67964	Chr01	65681	84044
 ```

-To control the color of segments, add a **color** column to divide data into different groups.
+To control the color of segments, add a **color** column to categorize data into different groups.
 Then different colors will be assigned to different groups of data.
 In this case, column names are **compulsory**.
+The name of the first six columns can be any appropriate variable names in R and the order of the first six columns must be fixed as the simplest situation.
+The name of the **color** column must be 'color'.

 ```